 How to Create a Quiz Page

-- From your homepage, select Content, then Manage Content.
+- From your homepage, select Courses > All Courses.

 - Click the Content Title for to the course you want to alter.